 If you’ve come around to the idea of going back to school in order to reboot your career (or extend it), here are the steps I’d take along the way.

-First, do the personal investigation to find out if this new career you want is really right for you.
 Talk to people that are already in the career that interests you and simply tell them your story.
 Ask what their actual workdays are like.
 Ask about the education that was required for them to get their job.

 If you’re heading towards a completely new career track (as I would be if I followed up on the political idea), it’s a good idea to contact multiple people at various points along the career track to get some input.
 For example, for a political person, you might want to talk to campaign staff, state legislators (and their staff), members of local boards, and so on.

 If you can, dabble in this track in your spare time.
 Do volunteer work, or get involved in organizations where you can meet people who are involved in this career track.